rinne/node-unix-checksum-stream/README.md

 =============

 Stream wrapper around unix-checksum module implementing sum(1) (BSD and SysV variants), cksum(1), CRC32 and CRC32C algorithms.
-Unlike the parent module unix-checksum, this module can also make a streamable version of all hash algorithms provided by crypto module (e.g. MD5, SHA-1, SHA-256, SHA-512 and others).
+This module can also make a streamable version of all hash algorithms provided by crypto module (e.g. MD5, SHA-1, SHA-256, SHA-512 and others).

 Also a promise based interface is offered for all algorithms mentioned.